Kitniyot and Rice

 Usually, in the food industry, an element found in a proportion of 1.6% or higher is one of the ingredients of that food-product, most probably an additive.

 On the other hand, an element present in a proportion of 0.001% is probably a consequence of an accident or a cross-contamination.
 Outside kashrut, the presence of a 0.001% element might probably be the case of an allergen, like peanuts-residue, gluten, etc. Therefore, while identify the presence of a 1.6% ingredient is relatively easy, making sure that a 0.001% element is not present is virtually impossible – unless we completely clean and sterilize the factory, restrict the access of any unauthorized person or product; in other words, we make a special kosher for Passover supervision.
 In that case, the whole area where the food is produced, the machinery, etc., must be sterilized, and a supervisor should be present in the premises to avoid any accidental access of a hametz element, etc. Following the 0.001% rule, any food to be consumed during Pesah, even foods that do not contain a hametz ingredient, must be prepared or manufactured under special rabbinical supervision.

-About the Author: Born in Argentina, Rabbi Bitton received his rabbinic ordination from Israel's Rabbinate and his dayanut ordination from Rabbi Obadiah Yosef and other leading Israeli rabbis.
-He recently published his first book in English “Awesome Creation: A Study on the First Three Verses of the Torah.”
-Rabbi Bitton currently resides in Manhattan Beach, Brooklyn, serving the Sephardic community of Ohel David uShlomo.
+About the Author: Rabbi Yosef Bitton was born in Argentina and received his ordination from Israel's Chief Rabbinate.
+He recently published his first book in English, “Awesome Creation: A Study on the First Three Verses of the Torah.”
+Rabbi Bitton currently resides in Manhattan Beach, Brooklyn, where he serves the Sephardic community of Ohel David uShlomo.

 If you don't see your comment after publishing it, refresh the page.